Information Technology, Documents, & Records

 - The fee for copies will be 10¢ per page.

 - The Registrar's Office must have signed authorization from the student to release an official academic transcript.
 The authorization must include the student's name, ID number and the address the transcript should be sent to.
-There is a $3 charge per transcript.
 Allow four working days processing time.

 - Carleton reserves the right to deny academic transcripts or copies of records in any of the following situations: